AM311/Cybersecurity_Report/home.md

 	==VERIFICARE CHE SI POSSA FARE DESKTOP REMOTO==

  5. **Open a remote connection to the DNS/File Server:**
- Now that we know the credentials for an account that can logon to the DNS/File Server, we can open a connection to that machine and start
+ Now that we know the credentials for an account that can logon to the DNS/File Server, we can open a connection to that machine and perform some "useful" actions!
+To open

     `rdesktop 10.0.2.250 -u DNSoperator -p Qwerty123 -d cybersec.units.it -r disk:share=~/Desktop/share`